 The program commenced in 1920 to promote international goodwill and an understanding of different cultures.
 This focus continues, along with professional and personal development for participating teachers, and the educational enrichment within host schools and systems for the ultimate benefit of students in preparation for global citizenship.

-Applications have now closed for exchange placements commencing in January 2020.
+Applications for exchange placements commencing in January 2021 are now open.

-Applicants must have completed the following steps by 7th December 2018:
+To apply, Applicants must complete the following steps by 6th December 2019:

 - Read and agree with the Terms and Conditions (PDF 43.32KB) document

-- Have their Principal submit the Principal Recommendation Form (PDF 140.29KB)
+- Have their Principal submit the Principal Recommendation Form (PDF 334.51KB)